aMarCruz/jscc/README.md

 - [ ] Explanatory error messages, with location of the error
 - [ ] WebPack plugin
 - [ ] Better documentation*
-- [ ] Syntax hilighter for some editores
+- [ ] Syntax hilighter for some editores?
+Perhaps you want contribute.

 ---